 6. South Dakota

 Approximately 25% of South Dakota residents are hunters, and it’s a staple in the state’s culture.
 The state is best known for its pheasant and upland bird hunting but also has lottery opportunities for mountain goats, bighorn sheep, and buffalo.
-There are over 2 million acres open to hunters in South Dakota.
+There are over 2 million acres open to hunters in South Dakota, which makes up just under five percent of the state.
 To obtain a South Dakota hunting license, visit the South Dakota Game, Fish, and Parks website.

 While Texas is known for many outdoor activities and occupations, hunting tends to take a backseat to things like ranching and farming in the Lone Star State.
 It has over 1.7 million acres open to hunting, which is only 1% of the state’s total acreage.
 What secures Texas’ place on this list is how friendly the state’s legislature is to hunting.
 If you are interested in seeing license information or obtaining a license, visit the Texas Parks and Wildlife website.